top of page

 Long answer:

-I don't have ties.
-I never owned a house, had kids, don't collect things and never bought new vehicles so lived without the expenses tied with those life decisions.
+I didn't have ties when I lived in society.
+I never owned a house, had kids, didn't collect things and never bought new vehicles so lived without the expenses tied to those life decisions.

-But I did it, and thus I began a different way of living.
-I was happier, my closet was less cluttered and I saved so much time not going shopping, browsing the internet for more stuff or needing to have the mental space to decide how one brand new piece of clothing would "make me feel better" about myself.
+It was difficult to break this habit, but I did it, and thus I began a different way of living.
+I focused on what truly matters and was happier.
+My closet was less cluttered and I saved so much time not going shopping, browsing the internet for more stuff or needing to have the mental space to decide how one brand new piece of clothing would "make me feel better" about myself.
 Hint: Confidence comes from within.
 These changes in habit helped me save a lot.
 So I pose the question to you, how much do you spend on non-necessities?
-How much would that save you if you put that money toward a big trip savings fund?
+How much could you save if you put that money towards savings?

-I'm from the Bay Area in California, so our wages along with everything else is higher.
+I'm from the Bay Area in California, one of the most expensive places to live in the United States.
+Our wages along with everything else is higher.
 There is a common misconception that everyone in the United States is rich.
 Let me clarify that myth.
-I live in California, one of the top 5 most expensive states to live in the US.

 This blog was a lot longer than I intended, but I hope that answers everyone's inquiries.
 Summary: Live how you want, but in order to make this big moto expedition come to life for myself, I worked hard, saved and lived like a minimalist.